superlinked/VectorHub/docs/use_cases/node2vec.md

 print(next(iter(loader)))
 >>> Data(x=[2646, 1433], edge_index=[2, 8642], edge_label_index=[2, 2048], edge_label=[2048], ...)
 ```
-Here `x` contains the BoW node features, the `edge_label_index` tensor contains the head and tail node indices for the positive and negative samples, `edge_label` is the binary target for these pairs (1 for positive 0 for negative samples).
+In the `Data` object `x` contains the BoW node features, the `edge_label_index` tensor contains the head and tail node indices for the positive and negative samples, `edge_label` is the binary target for these pairs (1 for positive 0 for negative samples).
 The `edge_index` tensor holds the adjacency list for the current batch of nodes.

 Now we can train our model as follows:
 ```python